boltops-tools/ufo/docs/_docs/faq.md

 **Q: Is AWS ECS Fargate supported?**

 Yes, Fargate is supported.
 To use ufo with Fargate, you will need to adjust the template in `.ufo/templates` to use a structure support by Fargate.
-If it's a brand new project.
-You can use `ufo init` with the `--launch-type fargate` option and it will generate a starter JSON file that has the right Fargate structure.
+If it's a brand new project, you can use `ufo init` with the `--launch-type fargate` option and it will generate a starter JSON file that has the right Fargate structure.
 Notably, it has the requiresCompatibilities, networkMode, and executionRoleArn attributes.

-The neat thing about Fargate is that can be an extremely cost-effective way to run one-off tasks.
+The neat thing about Fargate is that it can be an extremely cost-effective way to run one-off tasks.
 This blog post [Heroku vs ECS Fargate vs EC2 On-Demand vs EC2 Spot Pricing Comparison](https://blog.boltops.com/2018/04/22/heroku-vs-ecs-fargate-vs-ec2-on-demand-vs-ec2-spot-pricing-comparison) provides a relative comparison of costs.

 ---